 Newly opened in 2017, the

 Presidio Visitor Center is THE place to begin your national park adventure.
 When you walk in the door, you're greeted by a huge topographical map that beckons you to plan your journey.
-Interactive digital displays and videos serve up ideas for trails to walk, destinations to visit, and places to eat.
+Interactive digital displays and videos serve up ideas for trails to walk, destinations to visit, and places to eat – from cafés to food trucks to restaurants.
 Move into the next room to dive deep into each of the Presidio's four major regions, from the waterfront at Crissy Field to the wild open spaces found to the south in the park.
-Get your questions answered by helpful staff, and pick up park gifts and gear (from water bottles to books) curated by the Golden Gate National Parks Conservancy (all sales support the park).
+Stop by the Presidio Visitor Center, which is open daily from 10 am to 5 pm to learn about the Presidio and get your questions answered by helpful staff.

 2. Take a Photo With a Bay Area Icon

 We're just going to say it: the Presidio has the most picturesque views of San Francisco's International Orange icon, the Golden Gate Bridge.
-Head out on an Instagram-worthy adventure to capture this beauty from a of myriad angles.
-Start with an "up close and personal" view from the Golden Gate Bridge Welcome Center.
+Head out on an Instagram-worthy adventure of your own to capture this beauty from several different locations.
+Start with an "up-close-and-personal" view from the Golden Gate Bridge Welcome Center.
 We also recommend grabbing a snap from beneath the span at

 Fort Point National Historic Site, from